phpmaps/live-by-the-code/webmap-attribution-styling/README.md

-#ArcGIS API for JavaScript CSS Code to Stylize a Web Map Attribution Widget
+#ArcGIS API for JavaScript CSS Code to Stylize the Attribution Widget within a Web Map

 Shows the CSS code to adjust the appearance of the attribution in a Web Map (sometimes referred to as data credits) found in the bottom right corner of the map.
 Stylizing Web Map attribution is a bit different from stylizing a classic map object